 To date, LLS has invested over $1 billion to develop cancer therapies and advance the production and application of many drug treatments.
-Now in it’s 27th year, this event has raised almost $15 million for LLS.
+Now in it’s 27th year, this event has raised over $15 million for LLS.
 We are continually astounded by the passion this community brings to this campaign, and are excited to aim for our 2018 fundraising goal of $2.65 million!

 Want to know more about the climb?
 Please join our Mailing List Here.